 New current event stories are posted every school day and include listening comprehension and discussion questions that can be assigned online.
-Recent current events include War Powers Act and Iran, Connecting through Art at the Border, and Esports Explosion.
+Recent current events include Marching on Washington: Then and Now, Getting Ready for Voting During a Pandemic, and Olympic Athletes Change Plans.

-Of course, the biggest news story of the day is the novel coronavirus itself.
+Of course, among the biggest news stories of the day is the novel coronavirus itself.
 As the virus spreads, your role as educators puts you in a critical position to help kids understand what’s happening with fact-based, level-headed information.
 Here are some recent Listenwise stories about the outbreak:

 - The Importance of COVID-19 Testing

 - Flattening the Curve of Infection’s Spread